Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Bayesian Models for Uncertainty Estimation

-A Bayesian Hierarchical model (BHM) offers a method for combining $\alpha_s(M_Z)$ determinations from the individual $\chi^2_{E}$ of each experiment by following the procedure outlined in Ref.~\cite{Erler:2020bif}.
-According to this model, one introduces a distribution of hyperpriors, from which one can draw possible values of the parameter of interest, in our case $\alpha_s(M_Z)$.
+In combining the different values of $\alpha_{s,i}(M_Z)$ from multiple experiments, a key difficulty is that the quoted uncertainties from each experiment may not fully capture all sources of systematic error, theory assumptions, or hidden correlations.
+A naive combination, such as the simple weighted average in Sec.~\ref{sec:PDG-Uncertainty-combination}, implicitly assumes that all measurements are mutually consistent and that their reported uncertainties are complete.
+When this assumption fails, the resulting average can become artificially precise or biased toward experiments that happen to quote smaller, but possibly underestimated, error bars.

+A Bayesian hierarchical model (BHM) provides a principled way to address this problem.
+Instead of treating each experimental determination $\alpha_{s_i}(M_Z)$ as an estimate of a single common parameter with known variance, the hierarchical approach acknowledges the possibility of unmodeled spread among the measurements by introducing hyperparameters that describe a latent ``parent'' distribution from which the individual measurements of $\alpha_{s,i}(M_Z)$ are drawn.
 Specifically, considering each $\alpha_{s_i}(M_Z)$ to be the result of a random draw from a parent distribution, one can write